-The density at Kamiranzovu Swamp, Nyungwe, is about 13 birds per ha based on surveys of singing birds; the swamp is c.25km2, resulting in an estimate of 33,000 birds at this site alone (A. Plumptre in litt.
+The density at Kamiranzovu Swamp, Nyungwe, is about 13 birds per ha based on surveys of singing birds; the swamp covers an area of c.25 km2, resulting in an estimate of 33,000 birds at this site alone (A. Plumptre in litt.
 2007).
-Therefore the total population is conservatively estimated to be somewhere in the range 20,000-49,000 individuals, roughly equating to 12,000-30,000 mature individuals.
+Therefore the total population is conservatively inferred to be in the range 20,000-49,000 individuals, roughly equating to 12,000-30,000 mature individuals.

 Bradypterus graueri is found in Rwanda, Burundi, eastern Democratic Republic of Congo (DRC) and south-western Uganda.
 In Rwanda, it occurs in Rugezi Swamp (Vande Weghe 1983) (probably the largest subpopulation), in the marshes between the Virunga volcanos (Vande Weghe 1983), and in Nyungwe (Rugege) Forest (Vande Weghe 1983, Dowsett-Lemaire 1990).
 It has also recently been confirmed at Bihinga Marsh, Nyabihu (C. Nsabagasani. in litt.
 2021).
 In Burundi, in 1984, the national population was estimated at only c.10 pairs, however at least 30 singing birds were estimated from Mwokora, Kibira National Park, in 2011 (Anon.
-2011).
+2011b).
 In the DRC, it is known from at least six locations west of Lakes Edward and Kivu (Chapin 1953, Friedmann and Williams 1968, T. Butynski in litt.
 1999).
 In Uganda, it occurs in Echuya Forest Reserve (the 700 ha Muchuya swamp formerly thought to hold large numbers, but c.50 pairs estimated here by Ellison ) and Bwindi-Impenetrable National Park (c.400 birds) (Davenport et al. 1996, T. Butynski in litt.
 1999).
 The density at Kamiranzovu Swamp, Nyungwe, is about 13 birds per ha based on surveys of singing birds (A. Plumptre in litt.
 2007).
-The swamp is c.25 km2, resulting in an estimate of 33,000 birds at this site alone (A. Plumptre in litt.
+The swamp has an area of c.25 km2, resulting in an estimate of 33,000 birds at this site alone (A. Plumptre in litt.
 2007).
-The species's total area of occupancy is probably c.200-250 km2 (Arinaitwe 1996, Mwambu 1999).
+The species's area of habitat may be c.200-250 km2 (Arinaitwe 1996, Mwambu 1999).

 It is found in a wide variety of montane marshes, usually dominated by grass or sedge (Chapin 1953, Vande Weghe 1983, Dowsett-Lemaire 1990, Mwambu 1999).
 It feeds on small beetles, caterpillars, spiders and small seeds (Urban et al. 1997).
 It is monogamous and territorial.
 In Uganda there was some evidence of breeding activity in February-May (Mwambu 1999) and it may breed in March in the eastern DRC (Chapin 1953).
 At least two nests have been found in Rwanda; one in Rugezi Swamp and the other in Kabatwa Swamp in the Volcanoes National Park (Anon.
 2007).
 The latter was described as a small cup-shaped nest constructed from Poa leptocrada and other sedges, and perched in foliage 35 cm above the ground (C. Nsabagasani per Anon.
 2007).

 Rugezi Swamp was formerly unprotected and was being encroached by agriculture and progressively degraded by cutting and burning of vegetation during the dry season (Kanyamibwa 2001).
 However, it is now better protected as it supplies water to the hydroelectric dam at Lake Bulera, which provides power to Kilagi (A. Plumptre in litt.
 2007).
 Following power cuts in 2005-2006, the government has moved people away from the swamp to ensure the protection of this water supply (A. Plumptre in litt.
 2007).
 Marsh habitat in Nyungwe Forest was formerly threatened by gold-mining, but by 1989 this threat had disappeared (Dowsett-Lemaire 1990).
 However, mining may now pose a threat to other wetland sites in its range (Kahindo et al. 2017).
 In DRC, many parts of the range are densely settled and many montane marshes have been drained for cultivation or pasture (Sarmiento and Butynski 1997).
 In Burundi habitat at Mwokora is threatened by cutting for mats and thatching, and other valley swamps in Kibira National Park are threatened by encroaching agriculture (Anon.
-2011).
+2011b).
 A climate change modelling exercise identified the species as one of the Albertine Rift endemics likely to be most severely affected by climate change (Anon.
-2009).
+2009; Ayebare et al. 2018).

 Conservation Actions Underway